Nicola Sturgeon denies SNP 'civil war' amid brutal race to become the next First Minister

-Ms Sturgeon insisted there is “no prospect” that the contest will split the party, but warned her successor they must retain the trust of the Scottish people.
+Ms Sturgeon insisted there was “no prospect” the contest would split the party, but warned her successor they must retain the trust of the Scottish people.

 It comes after Kate Forbes trashed the record of her main leadership rival Humza Yousaf during a live TV debate earlier this week, and even suggested Ms Sturgeon presided over a mediocre government.

-Scottish Conservative leader Douglas Ross repeatedly used Ms Forbes’ comments to attack Ms Sturgeon during First Minister’s Questions.
+Scottish Conservative leader Douglas Ross repeatedly used Ms Forbes’s comments to attack Ms Sturgeon during First Minister’s Questions (FMQs) in Holyrood on Thursday.

-Meanwhile, Mhairi Black, the SNP’s deputy leader at Westminster, said she did not know if the party will stay together if Ms Forbes, the current finance secretary, is chosen as the new leader.
+Meanwhile, Mhairi Black, the SNP’s deputy leader at Westminster, said she did not know if the party would stay together if Ms Forbes, the finance secretary, is chosen as the new leader.

-Asked if that could happen on The Bunker podcast, Ms Black said: “Honestly I don’t know, to tell you the truth.”
+Asked if a split could happen on The Bunker podcast, Ms Black said: “Honestly I don’t know, to tell you the truth.”

 Quizzed about Ms Black’s comments, and whether there is a civil war in the SNP, Ms Sturgeon told journalists: “No, I don’t think that.
 We’re having a democratic election.”